Shakeel Gavioli-Akilagun, s.a.gavioli-akilagun@lse.ac.uk, Department of Statistics. Office hours: Monday 9:00 - 10:00 AM, COL 8.05.

-Project assignment (80%) and continuous assessment in weeks 3, 5, 8, 10 (5% each).
-Students will be expected to produce 10 problem sets in the AT.
+Project assignment (80%) and continuous (summative) assessment in weeks 3, 5, 8, 10 (5% each).
+Students will be expected to produce a total of 10 problem sets (formative and summative).

 We will use GitHub classroom to manage our homeworks.
 Please find the instruction here.